tedsluis/ansible-dump1090/README.md

 ````
 Check here the installation notes for all linux distro's: http://docs.ansible.com/ansible/intro_installation.html

 By default it stores its configuration files in /etc/ansible.
-By we will change this in a minute (see below).
+But we will change this in a minute (see below).

 ## Configure SSH key pair